vrpperez7/Mod-4-Project/README.md

 ![evening histogram of frequency of rides vs windspeed](figures/eveninghist.png)

 Insights:
-- Most bike riders ride around 0-20 windspeeds.
+- Most bike riders occur when windspeeds are between 0-20.
-- Windspeeds can trend to above 30 for both morning and evening (could be dangerous weather conditions of not alarmed)
+- Wind speeds can rise above 30 in both the morning and evening, which could signal potentially dangerous conditions (dangers of debris, reduced control, or discomfort).

 Recommendations:
-- Create software that warns users of windspeeds when windspeeds go about 30 to prevent bike accidents due to debris or uncomfortable conditions.
+- Develop a feature that alerts users when wind speeds exceed 30, helping prevent rides in unsafe conditions.